MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

 There's no unique way for a qubit to be in superposition, there are infinite ways to exist in superposition.
 The probabiliities of obtaining either **0** or **1** when measuring the qubit depends on the especific superposition.
 For example, we can have a qubit in superposition in which the probability of obtaining **1** is very high, let's say a 90%.
 Therefore the probability of obtaining **0** is low (10%).
 Or maybe we have a qubit in a different superposition in which the probabilities to obtain **0** and **1** when measuring are the same (50%).
 As there are infinites ways for the qubit to be in a superposition, a clever way to express the state of a qubit is the *Bolch sphere*.

 <img src="./Bloch.svg" width="175">

+In the Bloch sphere the north pole represents the classical value **0** and the south pole represents the classical value **1**.
+Any superposition can be represented by a point in the sphere.
+This point is typically represented by an arrow starting at the center of the sphere (also called vector).
+When the closer the point to a pole, the higher the probability the qubit collapses into the classical value of the pole when measured.
+For example, the qubit state represented by the red arrow above has a higher probability of giving the value **0** if we measure it.

 ### Q# operation code

 1. Replace the contents of the Operation.qs file with the following code: